Excerpted from the August 2012 issue of ProNetwork News:

 What are the benefits to the Owners and Facility Managers of existing buildings?

+About the Author: Steve Nargang, PE and Vice President of Gage Consulting Engineers, has 20 years of design, engineering and project management experience.
+His key background is in mechanical engineering & technical consulting across a range of industries and applications.
 Gage has commissioning and LEED Green Design expertise, specializes in MEP/FP design and partners with architects, contractors, and facility managers on renovations, expansions and new construction.
 Steve is a graduate of Illinois Institute of Technology with a Bachelor of Science Degree in Mechanical Engineering and is a licensed Professional Engineer in the state of Illinois.
 Steve is active in the DuKane chapter of the Illinois Society of Professional Engineers, serving on the board and representing the chapter during statewide meetings at Springfield.